 07.24.2014

-You have been in this situation before: someone is listening to you, nodding at you with heavy eye contact, and yet they have no idea what you are saying.
+You have been in this situation before: someone is listening to you, nodding with heavy eye contact, yet they have no idea what you are saying.

-This happens more often than you think, especially in situations where you are speaking to someone who is not fluent in your language.
+This happens more often than you think, especially when you speak to someone who is not fluent in your language.

-To make things more difficult, you may even be fooled by things that seem to indicate fluency when in fact they do not.
-Someone’s personality, how creative they are, or how outgoing they are all influence they way they speak.
-Also, some foreign language speakers know a lot of vocabulary in one subject, leading you to think that they would understand another topic.
-All of these elements may lead you to overestimate or underestimate how well someone actually knows your language.
+To make things more difficult, you may even be fooled by things that seem to indicate fluency when, in fact, they do not.
+Someone’s personality, how creative they are, or how outgoing they are all influence the way they speak.
+Also, some foreign language speakers know a lot of vocabulary in one subject, leading you to think they would understand another topic.
+These elements may lead you to overestimate or underestimate how well someone knows your language.

 How do you prevent from speaking over someone’s head?
 How can you tell how fluent your new colleague, point-of-contact, or host is in English?

 Diplomatic Learning Services has written this blog post to give you 3 ways to gauge someone else’s fluency.
-These are reliable, easy methods you can do even in the middle of a conversation.
+These are reliable, easy methods you can use even during a conversation.

 Three ways to tell how well someone knows a language, with examples: